rackerlabs/rackspace-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 -   Images must not expand to a system disk larger than 40 GB.

+    **Note**: Images with system disks larger than 40 GB can be exported but cannot be imported into the Rackspace Open Cloud.

 -   If you have exported an image from the Rackspace Open Cloud it will already be in the VHD format that is required for import.

-    **Note**: Images with system disks larger than 40 GB can be exported, but cannot be imported into the Rackspace Open Cloud.

 ### Microsoft Windows